shravankb/pre-requisite-nodejs/module-5/ASYNCAWAIT.md

 ![async-await](../assets/asyncawait-0.png)

-Although the fact that async functions implicitly return promises is pretty great, the real power of async functions can be seen when using the await keyword!
-With the await keyword, we can suspend the asynchronous function while we wait for the awaited value return a resolved promise.
-If we want to get the value of this resolved promise, like we previously did with the then() callback, we can assign variables to the awaited promise value.
+Although the fact that **async** functions implicitly return promises is pretty great, the real power of `async` functions can be seen when using the `await` keyword.

+With the `await` keyword, we can suspend the asynchronous function while we wait for the `await`ed value return a resolved promise.
+If we want to get the value of this resolved promise, like we previously did with the `then()` callback, we can assign variables to the `await`ed promise value.

+Let's see what happens when we run the following block of code:

 ![async-await](../assets/asyncawait-1.gif)